laurelthorburn/laurelthorburn/README.md

 I am  a full stack developer and doctor of audiology who is known for being energetic, determined, and curious.
 I love to code and am always looking for new things to create and am dedicated to a life of continued education.
 In my freetime I study French, Spanish, and American Sign Language (ASL).
 Want to code together?
 Send me an email!

-- 👩🏻‍🎓 Full Stack Developer certificate from University of Denver
+- 👩🏻‍🎓 Full Stack Developer certificate from University of Denver (MERN stack)
 - 🌱 I’m currently learning/exploring improved Accessibility & Ruby on Rails 🚀
 - 💬 Send me an algorithm to solve 💖
 - 📫 How to reach me: codinglaurel@gmail.com